kbredies/gratopy/doc/source/getting_started.rst

 Similarly, a sinogram  **sino** is represented by a :class:`pyopencl.array.Array`  of the shape :math:`(N_s,N_a)` or :math:`(N_s,N_a,N_z)` for :math:`N_s` being the number of detectors and :math:`N_a` being the number of angles for which projections are considered.
 When used together with a **projectionsetting** of class :class:`gratopy.ProjectionSettings`, these dimensions must be **compatible**, i.e., :math:`(N_s,N_a)` has to coincide with the  **sinogram_shape** attribute of **projectionsetting**.
 The width of the detector is given by the attribute **detector_width** of **projectionsetting** and the detector pixels are equi-distantly partitioning the detector line with detector pixel width
 :math:`\delta_s`.
-The angles, on the other hand, need not be equi-distant or even partition the entire angular range.
+The angles, on the other hand, do not need to be equi-distant or even partition the entire angular range.
 The values associated with pixels in the sinogram again correspond to the average intensity values of a continuous sinogram counterpart.
-The data type of this array must be :attr:`numpy.float32` or :attr:`numpy.float64`, i.e., single or double precision, and can have either C or F `contiguity`_.
+The data type of this array must be :attr:`numpy.float32` or :attr:`numpy.float64`, i.e., single or double precision, and can have either *C* or *F* `contiguity`_.